hydrationdynamics/flardl/README.md

   to at least one server has occurred but not enough files have been transferred so that all statistics can be calculated,
-- **Updated**, where a sufficient number of transfers has occurred to a server that file transfers may be fully characterized.
+- **Updated**, where a sufficient number of transfers has occurred that file transfers may be characterized, either for the collection of servers or for an individual server.

 The optimistic rate at which _flardl_ launches requests for a given server $j$ is given by the expectation rates for